 Example

-Best way to simulate a network attack is with virtual machines.
-Virtual hardware you can simulate attacks at any level of the TCP/IP stack while keeping your own network safe.
+The safest way to simulate a network attack is with virtual machines.
+You can observe attacks at any level of the TCP/IP stack without touching your real network.

-I have setup a github project using vagrant to setup the following virtual environment.
+I set up a small github project using vagrant with this virtual environment:

 Attacker